Trump says China ‘moving troops’ to Hong Kong border as police clash with protesters

 “Many are blaming me, and the United States, for the problems going on in Hong Kong.
 I can’t imagine why?” the president tweeted.

-Earlier at Hong Kong's airport Tuesday, demonstrators shut down operations for the second straight day, flooding the main terminal.
-Officers armed with pepper spray and batons confronted the protesters, who used luggage carts to barricade entrances to the airport terminal.
+Earlier Tuesday, demonstrators shut down operations at Hong Kong's airport for the second straight day, flooding the main terminal.
+Officers armed with pepper spray and batons confronted the protesters, who used luggage carts to barricade entrances to the building.

 HONG KONG PROTESTERS CLASH WITH RIOT POLICE ARMED WITH PEPPER SPRAY AT AIRPORT